Q: What courses should I take first to be eligible for the PTA program?

 A: Yes.
 Make sure you are advised by a faculty member of the PTA program about what courses will substitute and have official transcripts from all other colleges attended sent to the Jackson State Community College Admissions Office and the PTA Program.

 Q: What is the process of admission after I have turned in my application?

-A: Applicants are given points for overall GPA, Math and Science GPA, additional math and science courses (other than required), and volunteer hours/work experience.
-These points will be subtotaled.
+A: Applicants are ranked according to program coursework GPA, required science coursework GPA, and additional science courses (other than the required).
+Points for each will be subtotaled.
 The top ranked students (no more than three times as many as will be accepted) will be scheduled for an interview.
 The points acquired from the interview will be added to the students' subtotal.
 Additional points may be achieved if ACT scores are equal to or greater than 21.
 Essay scores are added if applicable resulting in the final total.
-The 20 students with the highest final totals will be accepted into the PTA program.
+The 20 applicants with the highest final totals will be accepted into the PTA program.
 Two alternates are also selected.